Senior Business FellowCompany: Religious Freedom & Business Foundation (RFBF)

 Paul Lambert is an executive education specialist and former Assistant Dean at Georgetown University’s McDonough School of Business.
-In this capacity, he is responsible for developing and managing academic programs focused on global leadership, business and policy, management and strategy for U.S. and international organizations.
+In that capacity, he was responsible for developing and managing academic programs focused on global leadership, business and policy, management, and strategy for U.S. and international organizations.
 He also teaches classes on American government and politics.
 Before joining Georgetown University, Paul served as professor and academic director of the American Studies Program teaching on U.S. politics, international relations, and national security at the National Defense University in Washington, D.C.

 Also a Distinguished Fellow at the Religious Freedom Center of the Newseum Institute, Paul is responsible for the design and development of religious liberty education programs for business leaders throughout the world.
 He also works with several other organizations focused on religious freedom, such as the Religious Freedom Project at the Berkley Center for Religion, Peace & World Affairs.

 Paul also serves as a visiting lecturer at the Fletcher School of Law and Diplomacy at Tufts University where he teaches about leadership in turbulent and uncertain environments.
 He is also an adjunct professor at the National Defense University in Washington, D.C., where he teaches courses on religion in foreign policy and national security.

 Paul is a graduate of the Fletcher School of Law and Diplomacy at Tufts University and Brigham Young University.
 He is also a graduate of the Seminar XXI Fellowship Program at the Massachusetts Institute of Technology Center for International Studies.
 He and his wife, Joelle, are the parents of three children.